digital-asset/daml-finance/docs/source/concepts/lifecycling.rst

 Different implementations exist to cover typical event types:

+- The
-- The :ref:`DateClock Update <type-daml-finance-lifecycle-event-dateclockupdate-dateclockupdateevent-18229>` event represents
+  :ref:`DateClock Update <type-daml-finance-lifecycle-event-dateclockupdate-dateclockupdateevent-18229>`
-  passing of (market) time and can be used to trigger contractual, time-based cashflows, like interest payments on a bond.
+  event represents passing of (market) time and can be used to trigger contractual, time-based cashflows, like interest payments on a bond.
 It is, for example, used to drive the evolution and lifecycling of :doc:`Contingent Claims <contingent-claims>`-based instruments.
 - The :ref:`Distribution <type-daml-finance-lifecycle-event-distribution-event-46459>` event can be
   used to distribute assets to holders of an instrument.
 This covers cash-, share-, and mixed dividends, rights issues, or the distribution of voting rights.
 - The :ref:`Replacement <type-daml-finance-lifecycle-event-replacement-event-16120>` event handles
   replacements of one instrument for another with support for a factor.
-This covers corporate actions like (reverse) stock splits, mergers, or spin-offs.
+This covers corporate actions like (reverse) stock splits, mergers, and spin-offs.

 Lifecycle Rule
 ==============